 After 3 days in Hanoi we did not want to leave.
 Even at the end of our 4 week journey through China, Vietnam, Cambodia and Thailand, we still looked back at Hanoi with a special fondness.

 Whether you’re spending a week here or, or just have a long layover in Hanoi, you’re bound to fall in love with it like we did.
+It’s a friendly city, welcoming people whether they’re young English teachers ready to party, curious travellers interested in the local history, or gay and looking to celebrate Pride.

 The first place we went, the place on every ‘to-do’ list, was Old Town.
 Old Town is aptly named with the obvious age of the buildings and architecture.
 Being an old French colony it is like being in a French chalet town, very narrow streets bustling with activity.